 - Tortellini: I prefer cheese tortellini, as it will not compete with the other flavors on the antipasto skewers, but you can use any tortellini you like.
 And both fresh or frozen tortellini work in this recipe.

-- Pesto: To give our appetizer more flavor and to keep the tortellini from getting gummy or sticky, I recommend tossing the cooked tortellini with a bit of prepared pesto.
+- Pesto: To give our appetizer more flavor and to keep the tortellini from getting gummy or sticky, I recommend tossing the cooked tortellini with a bit of prepared store-bought or homemade pesto.
 If you don't like pesto, toss the tortellini with a bit of olive oil or Balsamic Salad Dressing instead.

 - Basil: If you don't happen to like basil or don't have it on hand, substitute the basil with fresh spinach leaves instead.
 I love how much color the greens bring to these skewers.

 - Fresh Mozzarella: Mini mozzarella balls are absolutely divine on these skewers.
-They are bite-size and pair perfectly with the tortellini, tomatoes, and pesto.
+They are bite-size and pair perfectly with tortellini, tomatoes, and pesto.
 However, you can use cubes of Mozzarella, Provolone, or Asiago if desired.

 - Meat: Thin slices of salami, pepperoni, or prosciutto add heartiness and additional flavor.
 Of course, if you are meatless, omit the meat altogether.
-You can also prepare half of your skewers with meat and half without for a party, so both meat-eaters and vegetarians can enjoy.
+You can also prepare half of your skewers with meat and half without for a party, so both meat-eaters and vegetarians can enjoy it.

 - Optional Add-Ons: Kalamative olives, artichoke hearts, sun-dried tomatoes, roasted red peppers, and/or pepperoncini are all great options for these skewers.

 - Skewers: Use wooden or metal skewers.
 For finger foods, I prefer smaller 4-inch skewers, but you can use any size skewer you like.